Dharun235/RA_2025/Documentation of work.md

 - Created the functions for pepper movement and gpt interface and embedded with the game.
 - Have to fine tune the functions and proper timing of gpt interface
 ---

+# **07/05/2025**
+- Worked from 9 to 12.
+- Used multiprocessing for handling the gpt and game process parallel
+- The following tasks are to be done next.
+1. in the game architecture, I would like you to add the option for a delay (this could be a random number between 3 and 6 seconds) before the robot does anything in response to a human's action.
+So basically, every time the human asks a question, the robot would wait before answering, every time the human makes an action in the game, the robot waits before starting a movement or performing another action.
+This could be one of our two conditions.
+Once this is ready, we will video record some trials and do the online experiment to figure out what people think is AI vs hard-coded
+2. in the game architecture, have placeholders ready for adding gesture commands that the robot will perform every time an action is triggered.
+For example, every time the robot speaks to the human, it makes a corresponding gesture, every time the robot returns money, it also makes a corresponding gesture.
+What the gesture exactly is is still tbd (I'll send you a list later), but for now, just have placeholders ready
+3. we would like the robot to say something at every turn of the game, even if the human doesn't initiate dialogue.
+For this, we could take inspiration from a list of sentences we used in previous experiments, using few shot prompting.
+Please read the documentation that I sent you earlier, and I will send some examples of these sentences later
+10:09
+4. after these things are set up, we will record videos and run the online experiment.
+I have everything already in place for the experiment, just missing the videos.
+Do you think that end of May could be a realistic timeline for having finished with parts 1-3?
+10:10
+5. While we run the online experiment, please continue working on the listening agent.
+By that time I will also have received the room microphone that I want to use.
+- The main thing to clarify is to have for the entire experiment is to have AI / non AI and Trust and Non trust.
+---